westondcrewe/flask-on-docker/README.md

 	yo yo yo!
   ```
   6. Navigate to [http://localhost:5111/uploads](http://localhost:5111/uploads) to upload an image, and [http://localhost:5111/media/IMAGE_FILE_NAME](http://localhost:5111/media/IMAGE_FILE_NAME) to view the image.
-  7. Run the command
+  7. Run the following command to shut down the development server.
    ```
 	$ docker-compose down -v
    ```
-    to shutdown the servers.

 ### Production
 To run the production services of this project properly, the user should follow these steps and commands: